Bryce Thompson (basketball): High school career

 Thompson attended Booker T. Washington High School in Tulsa, Oklahoma and was coached by Conley Phipps.
 He led the team to two state runner-up finishes during his freshman and sophomore seasons.
 As a junior, Thompson led the Hornets to an Oklahoma State title and was named Gatorade Player of the Year.
 In the 2019 Under Armour Circuit, Thompson averaged 25.3 points per game for Oklahoma Run PWP.
 As a senior, Thompson averaged 25.1 points, 5.8 rebounds and 2.8 assists per game.
 He was named Oklahoma Gatorade Player of the Year for the second straight season and was also named a McDonald's All-American.
 Thompson finished his high school career with 1,945 points.

 Recruiting

 Thompson was ranked the 20th best prospect and top prospect in Oklahoma in his class by 247Sports.
 He committed to playing college basketball for Kansas on November 12, 2019, choosing the Jayhawks over offers from Oklahoma State, Oklahoma, and North Carolina.
 Thompson chose Kansas due to the history of winning and his relationship with coach Bill Self.

 College career

 Thompson missed 10 games during his freshman season due to a back injury and broken right index finger.
 He averaged 4.6 points, 1.5 rebounds and 1.1 assists per game.
 Following the season he transferred to Oklahoma State.

+Professional career

+After going undrafted in the 2025 NBA draft, Thompson was selected by the Valley Suns in the 2025 NBA G League Draft.